Writing Rules

 Units should be prepared in accordance with the International System of Units (SI).

-Review Articles: Reviews prepared by authors who have extensive knowledge of a particular field and whose scientific background has been translated into a high volume of publications with a high citation potential are welcomed.
+Reviews prepared by authors who have extensive knowledge on a particular field and whose scientific background has been translated into a high volume of publications with a high citation potential are welcomed.
 These authors may even be invited by the journal.
-Reviews should describe, discuss, and evaluate the current level of knowledge of a topic in clinical practice and should guide future studies.
-The main text should contain Introduction, Clinical and Research Consequences, and Conclusion sections.
-Please check Table 1 for the limitations of the Review Articles.
+Reviews should describe, discuss, and evaluate the current level of knowledge of a topic in both clinical and basic science review articles on all aspects of Vascular Surgery and should guide future studies.
+The subheadings of the review articles should be planned by the authors.
+However, each review article should include an “Introduction” and a “Conclusion” section.
+Please check Table 1 for the limitations for Review Articles.

-Case Reports: Brief descriptions of a previously undocumented disease process, a unique unreported manifestation or treatment of a known disease process, or unique unreported complications of treatment regimens.
+Brief descriptions of a previously undocumented disease process, a unique unreported manifestation or treatment of a known disease process, or unique unreported complications of treatment regimens.
 Case reports should include an adequate number of images and figures.
 Case reports should be accompanied by “Informed Consent” whether the identity of the patients is disclosed or not.
-The “Informed Consent Form” is available at https://dergipark.org.tr/tr/pub/medr Please check Table 1 for the limitations of Case Report.
+The “Informed Consent Form” is available at https://dergipark.org.tr/en/pub/medr Please check Table 1 for the limitations for Case Report.

 References